 Related: National Parks Educational Resources

-One of the best national parks in America is also the most popular, receiving more visits annually than any other national park.
-In fact, Great Smoky Mountains National Park is also the most visited national park in the world.
-Considered the crown jewel of the eastern U.S. parks by many, Great Smoky Mountains National Park protects a vast swath of the immense beauty of the Appalachian Mountains.
+One of the best national parks in America is also the most popular.
+By most counts, Great Smoky Mountains National Park is the most visited national park in the world.
+The greatest of the eastern parks, it protects a vast swath of the Appalachian Mountains.

-These old mountains and forests and streams have a character about them that tends to invite one to slow down and imagine a world where this was what much of the eastern United States looked like.
-Herds of elk freely roam the park, and bears, otters, deer, foxes, and woodpeckers are commonly sighted.
+These old mountains and forests and streams invite you to slow down and imagine a world where this was what much of the eastern United States looked like.
+Herds of elk roam the park, and bears, otters, deer, and foxes are commonly sighted.

 Best Time to Visit

-The best time to visit the Great Smoky Mountains National Park is in the fall when the brilliant foliage is on full display.
-The month of October is the best time to see peak fall colors.
-October also brings the biggest crowds of the year, bringing 13% of the total crowd.
+The best time to visit Great Smoky Mountains National Park is fall, when the foliage is on full display.
+October brings peak color.
+It also brings the biggest crowds of the year, so pick your weekdays carefully.

 Best Things to Do

-Great Smoky Mountains National Park is a mecca for outdoor lovers.
-Along with its abundant wildflowers and wildlife, a few of our favorite things to see and do include:
+Great Smoky Mountains is a mecca for outdoor lovers.
+A few of our favorite things to see and do include:

-- Visiting the stunning waterfalls along wooded trails, including Grotto Falls
+- Visiting the waterfalls along wooded trails, including Grotto Falls

 2. Zion National Park